Request to Join

-Naomi Fried is an experienced leader in innovation strategy, management, and infrastructure, as well as the creator of the healthcare "Innovation Life Cycle" paradigm.
+Naomi is a thought leader in innovation and digital health and the creator of the "Innovation Life Cycle" paradigm.
 She has extensive experience in digital health, and am passionate about the way it will transform healthcare.

 I am an emergency medicine physician and medical toxicologist at the Brigham and Women's Hospital and Harvard Medical School.
 My research focuses on the intersection of technology and health.
 I have led pilot deployments of wearable devices and smart glasses in the emergency department to detect and respond to worsening illness and substance abuse.